-Different factors determine the class of risk you are assigned to.
-The older you get an insurance policy, the more premiums you are likely to pay.
-This is because your insurance cost depends on your life expectancy, which is the likelihood of you dying while the policy is active.
+This is because your insurance cost depends on your life table, which is the likelihood of you dying while the policy is active.
 However, you may qualify for lower premiums if you purchase a policy while you are young and healthy.

 How Age Increases My Insurance Premiums

-The yearly premium for term life insurance is determined during the time the policy is bought and set for the policy duration.
-As you age older, your insurance rate increases on average by 8% to 10%.
+The yearly premium for a term life insurance policy is determined at the time the policy is bought and set for the policy duration.
+As you age, your insurance rate increases on average by 8% to 10%.
 A 45-year-old man will pay an average amount of $1,125 for a 20-year term life insurance policy.
-While at 46, it will be purchased at $1,225, and at 47, $1,345 per year.
+While at 46; it will be purchased at $1,225, and at 47, $1,345 per year.

 Whole life insurance policy rates can be either fixed or may vary in some cases.
 For policies that vary, it may rise as you grow older because premiums are determined by the insurer based on your life table, and they increase to reduce the risk you pose.